ivangfr/springboot-graphql-databases/README.md

 ### Useful links

+#### Hystrix Dashboard

-- Zipkin can be accessed at http://localhost:9411
+- It can be accessed at http://localhost:8080/hystrix
+- Add `http://localhost:8080/actuator/hystrix.stream` to the input field.

 ## TODO

-- implement hystrix fallback in case book-review-api is down (http://nphumbert.github.io/blog/2017/07/23/setup-a-circuit-breaker-with-hystrix)
-- add hystrix dashboard
 - implement author-book-client
 - implement graphql subscription